TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/detailed-design-website.md

 ## Analysis

 The team chose the raspberry pi 5 due to it's 2.4 Hz quad core processor which will have more than enough power to maintain and organize both a database and website.
 The pi 5 also has a micro sd card slot allowing it to be expanded in case of more storage needing to be added.
 The 5 pi has both a bluetooth 5.0 and dual band Wi-fi module which is perfect for picking up drones.
 In short the team believes that the pi 5 will perfectly encompass the constraints give.
-All info list here can be found within this [link](https://datasheets.raspberrypi.com/rpi5/raspberry-pi-5-product-brief.pdf).
+All info listed here can be found within this [link](https://datasheets.raspberrypi.com/rpi5/raspberry-pi-5-product-brief.pdf).

 ### Interactions With Other Subsystems